slint-ui/material-rust-template/README.md

 ## About

-This template helps you get started developing a Rust application with Slint as toolkit for the user interface and the material component set.
+This template helps you get started developing a Rust application with Slint as a toolkit for the user interface and the material component set.
 It demonstrates the integration between the `.slint` UI markup and Rust code, how to react to callbacks, get and set properties, and use of all available material components for Slint.